By Molly Patrick

 Why the fuck did you do that?
 You were doing SO well and you messed it all up.
 I told you that you’d never be able to last 5 days.
 You may as well pick up a pizza and some ice cream on your way home to punish yourself for inhaling that donut.
 You will NEVER reach your goal, you loser.

-Do you want happy spa or do you want Ace of Base, jungle, stilettos?
+Do you want a happy spa, or do you want Ace of Base, jungle, or stilettos?

 Either one is an option, even after you ate the donut.
-Yup, the donut isn’t the crime, it’s what happens AFTER you eat the donut that matters most.
+Yup, eating the donut doesn’t cause the mind drama; it’s what you think about eating the donut that causes the mind drama.

 If you want the hard, shitty, Ace of Base path, here’s what your next move would look like: